MrDemonWolf/fluffboost/README.md

 ## Usage

-FluffBoost is designed to be user-friendly and straightforward.
-Here are some basic commands to get you started:
+FluffBoost is user-friendly and easy to set up.
+Here’s a quick guide to the basic commands:

-- `/about` - Learn more about the bot and its creators.
+- `/about` - Learn about the bot and its creators.
 - `/invite` - Invite FluffBoost to your server.
-- `/quote` - Get an instant dose of motivation.
+- `/quote` - Receive an instant motivational quote.
-- `/setup` - Setup the bot for your server such as the channel to send quotes to. (admin only)
+- `/setup` - Configure bot settings like the target channel for quotes (admin only).
-- `/admin` - Admin commands. (selected users only)

 # Change Log